lcarli/BotsHOL/README.md

     * **Default Conversation Language**: The default language to use for new users.(in ISO 639-1 format)

 6. Accept Privacy statement, Terms of use, and Code of conduct. and click _Register_

+<a name="Demo4"></a>
+## Demo 4) Testing your bot

+1. In your bot project at Visual Studio, run it.

+    > **Note** - it will open a port 3978 or 3979.

+2. Copy the Url

+3. Open the Bot Framework Channel Emulator

+4. At Bot url, paste the url that your previously copied.

+5. Copy and paste the Microsoft App ID and Password

+    > **Note** - If you have not registered your bot yet, just leave those fields blank.

+6. The emulator url will be _http://localhost:9000/_.

+    > **Note** - If you have problems here with Ngrok, just read [here](https://docs.botframework.com/en-us/tools/bot-framework-emulator/#navtitle) how to solve.

+7. Now you can send messages to and receive from your bot.

+8. In case that your publish your bot, just change the url of your bot.

+> **Speaking Points:** Explain about publish and test the endpoint from Bot Framework Portal.